 It took me around a week to put back the soil into place and to think of it was all dug out within 5 hours lol! 😀

 I’ve left it for winter to kinda “sink in” and moved on with the internal part.

 The plan was to repaint all walls, install new racks for gathered retro gear and reorganize workbenches.
 I also wanted to install new LED lights along with some other improvements.

-In order to do that, I had to get rid of that weakened by fungi plaster then rebuild it and prepare surfaces for painting.
+To do that, I had to get rid of that weakened fungi plaster then rebuild it and prepare surfaces for painting.

 Also, I had to do it all in parts as there were tons of stuff that had to stay inside.
 It was winter time after all.